Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: Introduction

-Compared to SED, the TAG task is much more challenging since the queries can be arbitrary complex language descriptions, which are always very sophisticated and complex.
-Figure \ref{fig:introduction} shows two queries with their corresponding segments in an audio.
-Taking the query "a police car siren sounds multiple times" as an example, this typical language query emphasizes that an event of `` `police car siren' continuously sounds `several times' '' occurs in the audio.
-To successfully localize this query in audio, the model returning only `siren sounds' is not satisfactory, since the siren sounds appear multiple times in the audio, and the siren of an ambulance or other warning devices might be falsely localized.
-Therefore, grounding such query needs to retrieval the segment containing ``police car siren sound'' event and ensure that it happens several times in the segment.
-To achieve this goal, the following factors are crucial: 1) Well comprehending the sophisticated query semantics by attending to the most useful word and modeling the local and non-local relations between words in the query; 2) Understanding the audio contents by weakening the expressiveness of the irrelevant parts (e.g., people talking) in it; 3) Aligning the audio content and query semantics by capturing their fine-grained interactions.
+Recently, the task of text-to-audio grounding (TAG) \cite{xu2021text} has been proposed to overcome the limitation of SED.
+Particularly, given a language sentence as the query, TAG aims at localizing all the audio segments in an untrimmed audio corresponding to the sound event mentioned in the query.
+Compared to SED, TAG is much more challenging in the traffic scenario since the queries can be arbitrary complex language descriptions, which are always sophisticated and complex.
+Figure \ref{fig:introduction} shows a query with its corresponding segments in the audio captured from a car crash scenario.
+Taking the query "After a series of vehicle collisions, a sudden explosion occurs" as an example, this typical language query emphasizes that an event of `` `vehicle collision' continuously happens shortly, followed by an `explosion' '' occurs in the audio.
+To successfully localize this query in audio, the model returning only `vehicle collision' is not satisfactory.
+Particularly, grounding such query needs to not only retrieval the segment with ``vehicle collision'' event happening in a series shortly, but also ensure that the sound of an explosion is exactly followed in the segment.
+To achieve this goal, the following factors are crucial: 1) Well comprehending the sophisticated query semantics by attending to the most useful word and modeling the local and non-local relations between words in the query; 2) Understanding the audio contents by weakening the expressiveness of the irrelevant parts ({e.g., occurs}) in it; 3) Aligning the audio content and query semantics by capturing their fine-grained interactions.